mpicbg-csbd/unet-smfish-seg/notes/notes.md

 use the matplotlibrc file on the cluster with default backend : Agg

-# PROBLEM: I can't save my model architecture because it uses a custom activation function.
+# solved.
+PROBLEM: I can't save my model architecture because it uses a custom activation function.

 This activation function is just a softmax that has it's axis depend on the tensorflow|theano flag!
 (I could add a conditional permute? but this wouldn't appear in the model!)

 I guess I could have my model (and loss) just depend on whether we're using...
 Does the conditional permutation already in the code *actually work?*??

+Solved.
+1. the conditionals works because they are evaulated at model build time.
+2. by moving the conditional permute before the softmax I can use the standard softmax function.

 # PROBLEM: I can't group my tests to a separate tests folder.